 Get $40.00 off your first stay with Airbnb with my referral!

-We started off our trip by delving into the Portland lifestyle.
-As we strolled throughout the quaint streets in Old Port we were drawn to the incredible smells coming from each of the restaurants.
+We start off our trip by delving into the Portland, Maine lifestyle.
+As we stroll throughout the quaint streets in Old Port we are drawn to the incredible smells coming from each of the restaurants.
 Be warned there is an overwhelming amount of shops, pubs, and restaurants in the area.

-We chose Duckfat because we not only did we hear great things about their paninis and fries, but it seemed very popular with the locals.
-We were definitely not disappointed because the food was amazing.
+We choose Duckfat because not only did we hear great things about their paninis and fries, but it seemed very popular with the locals.
+We are definitely not disappointed because the food was amazing.

-Carolina and I decided to order the buffalo chicken panini, duck confit panini, and a large fry with horseradish sauce, truffle ketchup, and aioli dipping sauces.
-I’m not even a big panini person, but I was sold from how good it tasted.
+Carolina and I got an order of the buffalo chicken panini, duck confit panini, and a large fry with horseradish sauce, truffle ketchup, and aioli dipping sauces.
+I’m not even a big panini person, but I was sold from how good it tastes.
 Check out the menu.

 The next day we took the 9:15 am Casco Bay Ferry over to Peak’s Island.
 I highly recommend that trips to Peaks be done around Memorial Day Weekend.
 The locals shared that the during the summer months it is near impossible to enjoy the island due to overcrowding and long ferry wait times.